Germany's Scholz in India: What's at stake? – DW – 02/25/2023

 A bilateral focus

-Trade is clearly a focus of the trip but that there's another layer to this did not escape German ambassador to India Philipp Ackermann.
+Trade is clearly a focus of the trip, but that there's another layer to this did not escape the German ambassador to India, Philipp Ackermann.
 He explained at a press briefing ahead of the trip: "India buying oil from Russia is none of our business.
-Basically, that's something that the Indian government decides... what we would like to see of course, is an Indian engagement at some stage."
+Basically, that's something that the Indian government decides ... what we would like to see, of course, is an Indian engagement at some stage."

-Anil Wadhwa, former diplomat and strategic analyst, agreed with the mixed goals of the trip.
+Anil Wadhwa, a former diplomat and strategic analyst, agreed that the trip had mixed goals.
 "The agenda of the Scholz visit will have a bilateral agenda for cooperation on climate change, utilization of German technologies and the advancement of German interests in India's economy," Wadhwa told DW.

 Russia and Ukraine 'very high' on agenda

 "The chancellor will talk geopolitics with Prime Minister Narendra Modi.
-We will see Russia and Ukraine very high on the agenda," Ackermann stressed at a press briefing ahead of Scholz's visit.
+We will see Russia and Ukraine very high on the agenda," Ackermann stressed at the press briefing.

-Experts highlighted the ways in which Germany and India may be looking for assurances on this hot topic.
+Experts highlighted the ways in which Germany and India may be looking for assurances on the topic.

 Are the sanctions working?